 The Helicopters are kept in a hangar on the apron.

 Additionally, Jonny is a designated CAA Radiotelephony Examiner.
-As of 2008 Jonny is also a fully qualified CAA Flight Examiner.
-Jonny is also an Authorised EASA Examiner allowing to take inital Skills Tests (LST) and Proficiency Checks (PC's) for any EASA licence holder.
+As of 2008 Jonny is also a fully qualified EASA Flight Examiner.
+Jonny is both an Authorised EASA Examiner allowing to take inital Skills Tests (LST) and Proficiency Checks (PC's) for any CAA or EASA licence holder and Type Rating Examiners (TRE(H)), for commerical Proficiency Checks (OPC's).

 In 1999 Jonny was awarded a PhD in Mixology from the Oceano Institute.